 Extolled by the Washington Post as "exuding a sultry sophistication during performances", Imani Winds has established itself as one of the most successful chamber music ensembles in the United States.
 Since 1997, the Grammy nominated quintet has taken a unique path, carving out a distinct presence in the classical music world with its dynamic playing, culturally poignant programming, adventurous collaborations, and inspirational outreach programs.
 With two member composers and a deep commitment to commissioning new work, the group is enriching the traditional wind quintet repertoire while meaningfully bridging European, American, African and Latin American traditions.

 Imani Winds’ touring schedule has taken them across the globe.
 At home, the group has performed in the nation’s major concert venues including Carnegie Hall, Lincoln Center, Kennedy Center, Disney Hall, and Kimmel Center.
 The group is frequently engaged by the premier chamber music series in Boston, San Francisco, Portland, Philadelphia and New York, and have also played virtually every major university performing arts series including those in Amherst, Ann Arbor, Austin, Seattle, Stanford, Urbana and countless others.
 Festivals include Chamber Music Northwest, Santa Fe Chamber Music Festival, La Jolla Music Society, Virginia Arts Festival, Bravo!
 Colorado, and Ravinia Festival.
 In recent seasons, the group has traveled extensively internationally, with tours in China, Singapore, Brazil, and throughout Europe.
-Current season highlights include debuts at La Folle Journee in Nantes, France, and in London’s Wigmore Hall.
+Recent season highlights include debuts at La Folle Journee in Nantes, France, and in London’s Wigmore Hall.
 In 2015 they will also debut at Paris Jazz Festival and be featured at the Huntington Festival in Australia.